GroopABS/Whitepaper/README.md

 ## Proof of Asset / Proof of Solvency / Cryptographic Assets Audit

-Asset certification will verify the certification of assets through multi-party units, and only through the asset certification process can be released Smart Contract to Ethereum block chain.
+Asset certification process will verify the assets through multi-party units, and only way to released Smart Contract to Ethereum block chain is through the asset certification process .
-Asset certification information will be placed on IPFS, the establishment of a link with the smart contract to facilitate the inspection at any time.
+Asset certification information will be put on IPFS, and establishment a link of the smart contract to check up at any time.
-Repayment capability certification will determine the size of the interest rate and issuance by examining the solvency of the issuer.
+Debt-paying ability certification will determine the size of the interest rate and the size of issuance by examining the solvency of the issuer.

 ### Proof of Asset Participants

-Participants are actual companies or units outside the chain.
+Participants are actual companies or units outside the block chain.

 #### Asset issuer

-The CryptoABS platform allows any asset-certified asset issuer to issue assets belonging to its own through the platform to anchor the asset and implement the transaction model through Smart Contract.
+The CryptoABS platform allows any asset-certified asset issuer to issue assets through the platform, in order to anchor the asset and implement the transaction model through Smart Contract.

 #### Independent auditors